Shashi456/Deep-Learning-Research/README.md

 # Papers
-These will either be paper implementations or/and reviews of various papers I will read over time.
+These will either be paper implementations or/and reviews of various papers and notes for conference sessions, I will read/watch over time.
 I currently research on Abstractive Summarization ( A task within NLP).

 ## Adversarial Examples